nathanielburman/dumbo-disney-parody-book-ends/README.md

 The book flys up right towards his face with evil magic and knocks him down.

 He strikes at the book as it tries to eat his face off.

+He stabs the book until it stops moving and then swings back and removes the girl's head.

+Men and woman sit in parties inside a bar and they are drinking and singing loudly, songs.

+They are drunk and talking about the day.

+A woman's head sits in the middle of the table.

+Small little thought bubble still leaving her head.